gcallah/JohnGray/papers/callahan.md

 Gray's most recent book is *The New Leviathans: Thoughts After Liberalism*.
 As with many of his latter works, this one takes the form of an extended meditation on a topic, similar to Milan Kundera's ideal type of the novel (Kundera 1988).

-It is as though the reader has been invited to eavesdrop on Gray's inner dialogues as he mulls over a post-liberal world.

-In a book the title of which contains the word "Leviathan," we naturally would expect Thomas Hobbes to play an important role, and indeed he does.
-Throughout his meditations, Gray brings up Hobbes again and again.
-In fact, if one were to be so bold and foolish enough to offer a "central message" of the book, it might be that the circumstances that prompted Hobbes to write *Leviathan* have again become salient in our time.
-The liberal world order that prevailed for some years after the fall of the Soviet Union is collapsing around us.
+Throughout his meditations, Gray brings up Hobbes repeatedly.
+In fact, the central theme of the book is that the circumstances that led Hobbes to write *Leviathan* have again become salient in our time, as the liberal world order that prevailed for some years after the fall of the Soviet Union is disappearing.

 Gray argues that "Hobbes was a liberal -- the only one, perhaps, still worth reading."
 He defends the claim that Hobbes was a liberal by first citing the four defining characteristics he described in *Liberalism*, namely, that liberalism is: